Zero Touch Deployment

-The SD-WAN model for the site can be updated, but do be aware that the Interface Groups may have to be redefined since the updated appliance may have a new interface layout then what was used to clone.
+The SD-WAN model for the site can be updated, but do be aware that the Interface Groups might have to be redefined since the updated appliance might have a new interface layout then what was used to clone.

 Save the new configuration on SD-WAN Center, and use the export to the “Change Management inbox” option to push the configuration using Change Management.